-Connecting to the Server Database with 4D Client 4D Server in 10 minutes
+Connecting to the Server Database with 4D Client

 Before working with 4D Server and 4D Client for the first time, it is a good idea to check your installation.
 To do so, read the section Checking Your Installation.

 This section discusses: